 A concern for anyone going through a separation or divorce is how the property, bank accounts, and other assets you have will be divided when you separate.
 The first step in the process is figuring out whether the property you have is marital property or separate property.

-Marital property usually includes the assets and debts you acquire during your marriage — It does not matter how something is titled.
+Marital property in a DC divorce usually includes the assets and debts you acquire during your marriage — it does not matter how something is titled.